Gynecological Aspects of Irritable Bowel Syndrome

 Symptoms related to menstruation

-Many women (with and without IBS) experience variations in GI symptoms – including abdominal pain, diarrhea, bloating, and constipation – during their menstrual cycle.
+Many women (with and without IBS) experience variations in gastrointestinal (GI) symptoms – including abdominal pain, diarrhea, bloating, and constipation – during their menstrual cycle.
 Abdominal pain and diarrhea tend to increase in the premenses phase of the cycle and reach a maximum on the first to second day of menstrual flow.
 Bloating and constipation, on the other hand, tend to increase post ovulation (around day 14) and stay increased until the day before or the first day of menstrual flow.

 Women with IBS have overall higher levels of symptoms (more frequent, more bothersome) regardless of cycle phase and also demonstrate these same menstrual cycle related patterns.
 Women with IBS also report other more frequent and more bothersome symptoms such as fatigue, backache, and insomnia, and may have greater sensitivity to particular foods, such as those that are gas-producing, around the time of menstruation.